Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Ribbon torsional stiffness and contractility far from threshold

+We turn to the torsional stiffness and contractility in large twist regimes ($\alpha \gg 1$) and investigate the effect of the wrinkling instability.
+In Fig.~\ref{Fig3}(a), we plot the $\eps(\eta)$ curves varying the tension $T$ in the range $2\times 10^{-4}$ to $3 \times 10^{-3}$.
+We find that the contraction (measured positively) increases nonlinearly with $\eta$ and that all the curves lie systematically below the predictions given by Eq.~\ref{eq:eps}.
+The onset of deviations from Eq.~\ref{eq:eps} is found to be $T$-dependent which is fairly well captured by the longitudinal instability $\eta_L$ (see arrows).
+Unlike the pre-wrinkling and near threshold (NT) regime, the strong dependence of the contraction with the tension is a new qualitative feature observed far from threshold.

+In Fig.~\ref{Fig3}(b), we plot the corresponding $M(\eta)$ for the same applied tension as in Fig.~\ref{Fig3}(a).
+In the far from threshold regime, we find the torques curves lie far below from the prediction for a stretched helicoid (grey area).
+The torque response is strongly depending on the tension unlike what is predicted by Eq.~\ref{eq:M}.
+The deviations are the largest for the smallest tension.
+Interestingly, a linear relation $M \sim \eta$ is observed in the post-buckling regime with a slope decreasing with the tension.
+We emphasize that this linear response is not captured by Eq.~\ref{eq:M} where a linear term with $\eta$ and $T$-dependent slope is present ($\sim T \eta/12$).
+This term is subdominant at large twist compare to the cubic term ($\sim \eta^3$).
+Indeed, for $\eta = 0.8$ and $T = 1.6\times 10^{-3}$, we have $\eta T/12 \approx 0.15 \times 10^{-3}$ which is much smaller that the measured torque $M/(EhW^2) \approx 0.6 \times 10^{-3}$.

+\paragraph{High-T regime.} To model the torsional response and contractility of the ribbon in the wrinkling regime ($\eta>\eta_L$), we use a recent far from threshold (FT) approach which has been proven particularly useful to predict the wrinkling structure of ultra-thin sheet~\cite{Davidovitch2011}.
+While a standard linear stability analysis is valid for configuration sufficiently close to threshold allowing to take the pre-buckling state as a reference configuration~\cite{Chopin2013}, a FT approach assumes that, in the limit of vanishing thickness, the wrinkles completely relax the compression at no significant bending cost, thus strongly affecting the stress field.
+Unlike previous tension field theory~\cite{Mansfield2005}, this approach gives prediction for the extension of the unstable region and the morphological of the wrinkles far from threshold.
+To allow a quantitative analytical approach in the case of twisted ribbon, an ansatz for the stress field far from threshold has been proposed ~\cite{Chopin2015}:

+Outside the central wrinkled zone $|y|>d$ where the stress is zero, the stress field consists of longitudinal tensile component distributed as a parabola along the $y$ axis, like in the pre-buckled state, thus satisfying the equation of in-plane equilibrium.
+The wrinkled zone extension is set by the condition of vertical equilibrium $\langle \sigma^{FT}_{xx} \rangle_y /E = T$ where $ \langle . \rangle_y $ represents the average along the $y$ axis.
+Using Eq.~\ref{eq:sigmaFT}, we thus obtain an implicit relation between $d$, $\eta$, and $T$~\cite{Chopin2015}:

-As shown in Fig.~\ref{fig:profil}, when $\alpha \gg \alpha_c$, $y_{wr}$ tends to $1/2$ meaning that the wrinkling structure invades the entire width of the ribbon while the stretching part is confined to a flap near the edge of vanishing width.
-More precisely, the width of the stretching flap is given by $1/2-y_{wr} \approx \sqrt{\frac{2}{\alpha}}$.
-We can readily check that the stress field proposed here satisfies the boundary conditions and the equation of in-plane equilibrium.
-The contraction is now given by :
+When $\alpha \gg 1$, it can be easily shown that $d$ tends to $W/2$ meaning that the wrinkling structure invades the entire width of the ribbon.
+Because the stress in the wrinkled region is zero, narrow bands under tensile stress develop near the edges and bear all the load.
+In this limit, the contraction is now given by~\cite{Chopin2015}: